mycargus/nightwatch-docker-grid/README.md

 That was easy!

 NOTE: `VIRTUAL_HOST` is your app's URL against which Nightwatch will execute the tests.
 It can be whatever you want.
 If you change it, be sure to replace the launch_url value located in the `nightwatch.json` file.

+If you're not sure how to create or pull a docker image, I recommend working through the official Docker tutorial located on their website.

 ### How do I execute the tests?